titan-lang/titan/doc/manual.md

 `.titan`, for source modules, so the above three modules will correspond to `foo.{so|titan}`, `foo/bar.{so|titan}`, and `foo/bar/baz.{so|titan}`.

-Source modules are looked in
-the *source tree*, which defaults to the current working directory, but can be overriden with a command-line option to the Titan compiler.
+Source modules are looked up in the *source tree*, which defaults to the current working directory, but can be overridden with a command-line option to the Titan compiler.
 They are compiled statically with the Titan application or the binary module that is being generated.

-Binary modules are looked up at runtime in the *runtime search path*, a semicolon-separated list of paths that defaults to `.;/usr/local/lib/titan/0.5`, but can be overriden with a `TITAN_PATH_0_5` or `TITAN_PATH` environment variable.
+Binary modules are looked up at runtime in the *runtime search path*, a semicolon-separated list of paths that defaults to `.;/usr/local/lib/titan/0.5`, but can be overridden with a `TITAN_PATH_0_5` or `TITAN_PATH` environment variable.

 Generated binaries are always saved in the same path of the source.